Marcell Ozuna Player Props: Braves vs. Royals

 Royals Pitching Rankings

-- The nine strikeouts per nine innings put together by the Royals pitching staff ranks 13th in the league.
+- The Royals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals have the 18th-ranked team ERA across all league pitching staffs (4.71).
+- The Royals have the 23rd-ranked team ERA among all league pitching staffs (5.00).

-- Royals pitchers combine to rank 19th in baseball in home runs given up (19 total, 1.4 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (20 total, 1.3 per game).

-- The Royals will look to Bubic (0-1) in his third start this season.
+- The Royals are sending Greinke (0-3) out for his fourth start of the season.
+He is 0-3 with a 3.31 ERA and 11 strikeouts through 16 1/3 innings pitched.

-- In his most recent time out on Sunday, the left-hander threw six scoreless innings against the San Francisco Giants while surrendering two hits.
+- The right-hander last appeared on Tuesday against the Texas Rangers, when he threw five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.